bjartek/aether/README.md

 ## Configuration

-Aether can be configured using an `aether.yaml` file in your project directory.
+Aether can be configured using viper with an `aether.yaml` file .
 If no configuration file is present, sensible defaults are used.

-### Configuration File Location

-Aether looks for `aether.yaml` in the current directory where you run the command.

 ### Configuration Structure